 Summing up, my insider said: “The guy has zero baseball instincts.”

 Matt Kemp probably is still the Dodgers’ best player.
 If not him, who is?
 Andre Ethier?
 Loney?
 Rafael Furcal?
 Kemp is worth keeping.
-Even if he can drive anyone who played the game hard nearly crazy.
+Even if he can drive nearly to distraction anyone who played the game hard.

 But I also believe it is fair — more than fair — to wonder whether this guy’s head is into the game, and whether he couldn’t be even better than he is by bringing a Derek Jeter-like intensity to the yard every day.

 And I am at least a little bit proud that I raised these questions a year ago, when every stat geek was madly in love with the guy and wouldn’t countenance the slightest criticism.